ietf-wg-acme/acme/draft-ietf-acme-acme.md

 identifiers, the server will choose from an extensible set of challenges that are appropriate for the identifier being claimed.
 The client responds with a set of responses that tell the server which challenges the client has completed.
 The server then validates that the client has completed the challenges.

-Once the validation process is complete and the server is satisfied that the client has met its requirements, the server will issue the requested certificate and make it available to the client.
+Once the validation process is complete and the server is satisfied that the client has met its requirements, the client finalizes the order by submitting a PKCS#10 Certificate Signing Request (CSR).
+The server will issue the requested certificate and make it available to the client.

 ~~~~~~~~~~
+      Client                                                   Server

       Order
       Signature                     ------->
                                     <-------  Required Authorizations